robbiekruszynski/ETHGas_Docs/docs/getting-started/welcome.md

 # Welcome to ETHGas

-Welcome to ETHGas, the premier platform for Ethereum gas trading and MEV opportunities.
-This guide will help you get started with the platform and understand its core concepts.
+Welcome to ETHGas, the premier platform for trading Ethereum Blockspace, and acquiring Realtime confirmations.

 ## What is ETHGas?